BFI FAN C (4)

 S3

-Paul O’Connor (Sol Cinema) attends Sheffield DocFest 2024 and tells us about his experience after 10 years away from the festival.
+Paul O’Connor, Co-Founder of Sol Cinema attended Sheffield DocFest 2024 and told us about his experience after 10 years away from the festival…

 Paul attended the Sheffield DocFest with the support of Film Hub Wales via our Bursary scheme.
 If you want to attend a meeting, course or event that would benefit your organisation and develop audiences but the costs are prohibitive, you can submit an application for support here.